zoggop/a_sort_of_soup/README.md

                         specified, this will be chosen randomly.
   --min-lightness [0-100]
-                        Unless specified by --lightnesses, lightnesses will be randomly chosen between --min-lightness and
+                        Unless specified by --lightnesses, lightnesses will be randomly chosen between --min-lightness and --max-
-                        --max-lightness.
+                        lightness.
   --max-lightness [0-100]
-                        Unless specified by --lightnesses, lightnesses will be randomly chosen between --min-lightness and
+                        Unless specified by --lightnesses, lightnesses will be randomly chosen between --min-lightness and --max-
-                        --max-lightness.
+                        lightness.
+  --min-chroma [0-134]  Attempt to choose colors with at least this minimum
+                        chromaticity.
-  --max-chroma [0-134]  Maximum chroma of image.
+  --max-chroma [0-134]  Maximum chromaticity of image.
   --hue-delta [Delta-E]
-                        Minimum color difference between hues as calculated by CIE Delta-E 2000 at 57 lightness and 32 chroma.
+                        Minimum color difference between hues as calculated by CIE Delta-E 2000 at 57 lightness and 32 chromaticity.
                         Values over 35 will usually cause Delta-E between hues to be uneven.
 If not specified, this will be chosen randomly between 20 and 40.
   --lightnesses 0-100 [0-100 ...]
                         Up to three lightnesses, in order of elevation.
 The remaining lightnesses will be chosen randomly.
   --chromas 0-134 [0-134 ...]
-                        Up to three chromas, in order of elevation.
+                        Up to three chromaticities, in order of elevation.
 The remaining chromas will be chosen randomly.
-To specify only the second and/or third chroma, enter chromas of -1 to have them chosen randomly.
+To specify only the second and/or third chromaticities, enter chromaticities of -1 to have them chosen randomly.
   --hues 0-359 [0-359 ...]
                         Up to three hues, in order of elevation.
 The remaining hues will be chosen randomly.
 To specify only the